sdn-ixp/sdx-pyretic/README.md

 ### Prerequisites:

 * Pyretic <https://github.com/frenetic-lang/pyretic>
-* The following Python libraries:
+* Quagga
-  * ipaddr
+* Mininext

 ### Installation:

-* Follow the installation instructions provided [here] (https://github.com/sdn-ixp/sdx-platform/wiki/Installation-Instructions)
+The current instructions for installing and running SDX are in an assignment for the Coursera SDN class.
+Please find those instructions [here](http://goo.gl/oIqVTA).

+We will migrate these instructions back to this page shortly.